mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Ecosystem_Architecture/Use Case Catalogue/readme.md

 This document outlines the core use cases for the Flexibility Market Asset Registration (FMAR) solution.

-FMAR supports registration, qualification, and data sharing for flexible assets participating in GB flexibility markets.
+FMAR could support asset registration, unit qualification and data sharing for flexible assets participating in GB flexibility markets.

 It is designed to operate through modular components and may leverage a federated architecture via the Data Sharing Infrastructure (DSI).
+These modules are logical groups of xyz and would have a unified API and reporting layer to support role-based access control on a non-discriminatory basis, underpinned by a common data standard and a shared ontology.

 ### Module Key